 - About Us

 Hundreds of organizations in communities across the country work to combat hate every day.
-To help combat this increase and support those organizations, the Lawyers’ Committee for Civil Rights Under Law launched the Stop Hate Project.
+To help combat this increase and support those organizations, the Lawyers’ Committee for Civil Rights Under Law launched the James Byrd Jr. Center to Stop Hate.

 The Lawyers’ Committee serves as a resource for organizations and individuals combating hate in their respective communities.